Rachelle is a digital content creator who enjoys playing video games in their spare time.

 A commune, aka intentional community or community living establishment, is a place where a group of people get together and decide to share their lives.
 The people who choose to live in a commune often share common beliefs, interests, and/or values.

 The communal economic structure, consensus-driven decision-making, and often-times keen focus on ecological living are attractive to many people, so the concept is ideal.
 However, for like-minded people who are struggling to make it from paycheck to paycheck, the communal economic structure could offer a perfect lifeline.

 What Is Shared in a Commune?

 In addition to sharing common beliefs, interests, and values, people who have opted for community living often share resources.
 Some communes even go so far as to share property, possessions, work, income, and assets, but there are enough options to suit just about anyone's expectations.

 If you are someone who wants to seriously investigate the possibility of living in a commune, you need to understand that you will be expected to contribute to the community in some manner.
 Your contribution could be as simple as volunteering a certain amount of hours or as complex as putting in full-time hours to benefit the stated cause or mission.

 Why Living in a Commune Might Be a Good Idea If You Have Low Income

-As I alluded to above, if you are living from paycheck to paycheck, living in a commune might be something to seriously consider, because pooling your assets or easing your financial burden might be a good way to get you ahead.
+As I alluded to above, if you are living from paycheck to paycheck, living in a commune might be something to seriously consider because pooling your assets or easing your financial burden might be a good way to get you ahead.
 Only you know if community living would be right for your personal situation.

 Even if you want to try community living on a temporary basis, it might be enough to give you time to pursue a short-term educational goal, learn a new skill, or even start an online business and get it off the ground.